Scared of Oils

 When I want my paint to be even more fluid I do add a little bit of medium, but after experimenting with quite a few (some of which had ingredients I turned out to be – ugh that was fun -allergic to) I often come back to the simplest version: a tiny drop of linseed oil.
 Sometimes I use a mix of linseed oil/stand oil/odourless white spirit (I have always used and liked W&N Sansodor) for detail work.
 I do an underpainting with a touch of of Sansodor.
 But most of the time and the vast majority of my paintings are painted without any additions at all.
 Its just paint and a brush and that’s all.

 You Choose your Painting Process

-If you are a newbie dreaming of using oils, I hope these thoughts have helped to get started.
+If you are a oil painting newbie, I hope these thoughts have helped to get started.
 I’d encourage you find more information online, in books and magazines and ask other artists if you can.
 If you are a more seasoned artist, I’d love to hear your thoughts.
 If you are a mathematician who likes pipets…well, er… never mind. 😉

 Would you like to practice your oil painting skills within a private community of like minded arty folk?
 Join in monthly workshops?
 Take a course?
 Why not have a look at Sophie’s Art School where we do exactly that.
 You can try it out and join the next monthly workshop!